joblib/joblib/doc/memory.rst

 --------

 * **Across sessions, function cache is identified by the function's name**.
-  Thus if the same name is assigned to different functions, their cache will override each-others (e.g there are 'name collisions'), and unwanted re-run will happen::
+  Thus assigning the same name to different functions, their cache will override each-others (e.g. there are 'name collisions'), and unwanted re-run will happen::

     >>> @memory.cache